 Is parental permission required to access clinic services?

-No. As is the case with a medical clinic, students are able to see a health care provider without parental permission.
+No. As is the case with medical clinics, students can see a health care provider without parental permission.
 Certain services are only provided to those who can demonstrate the capacity to make informed decisions, and who understand both the risks and benefits of their decisions.
-Dependent on the service provided, health care providers may encourage the student to have discussions with their parents or guardians and may provide some coaching on how to have those conversations of a potentially sensitive nature.
-The health care providers can act as advocate on behalf of the students where needed.
+Depending on the services provided, healthcare providers may encourage the student to have discussions with their parents or guardians and may provide some coaching on how to have those conversations.
+The health care providers can act as an advocate on behalf of the students where needed.

 Will parents have the option of attending an appointment with their child?

-If it is the student’s wish to have a parent or friend present, the student may extend such an invitation.
-It is important to understand that this may impact how open the student may be in answering questions about their health and life.
+Parents are welcome to attend the appointment with their child if their child would like them to.
+It is important to understand though, that this may impact how open their child may be in answering questions about their health and life.

 Will parents be notified of clinic services provided to their children?

-No. As per the Personal Health Information Act (PHIA), if the student is assessed by the SRSS Health Clinic to be mature and responsible for their own personal health care, parents will not notified of services provided.
+No. As per the Personal Health Information Act (PHIA), if the student is assessed by the SRSS Health Clinic to be mature and responsible for their own personal health care, parents will not be notified of services provided.
 Students are encouraged to take personal responsibility, which may include encouraging them to share information with their parents or guardians if there would be benefit to the student in doing so.
 Without consent from the student, SRSS Health Clinic cannot share the student’s personal health information with parents or guardians.
-Personal health information is kept confidential, unless the student makes claims to hurt themselves or hurt someone else.
-The health care provider has a legal obligation to report those situations to an appropriate authority.
+Personal health information is kept confidential unless the student makes claims to hurt themselves or hurt someone else.
+If this is the case, the health care provider has a legal obligation to report those situations to an appropriate authority.

 Will the clinic work cooperatively with a student’s family doctor?

 Yes.
-All health care providers of SRSS Health Clinic will work cooperatively and collaboratively with the student’s family doctor or primary care provider, if it is the student’s wish that the health care provider do so.
-For those students who do not have their own family doctor or primary care provider, the NP can function as their primary care provider.
-SRSS Health Clinic providers can also facilitate a student’s registration with the Family Doctor Finder Program.
+All health care providers of the SRSS Health Clinic will work cooperatively and collaboratively with the student’s family doctor or primary care provider if it is the student’s wish that the health care provider does so.
+For those students who do not have their own family doctor or primary care provider, the NP can function as their primary care provider while they are a registered student with the Hanover School Division.